SeldonIO/seldon-core/docs-gb/getting-started/managed-kafka.md

         brokerValidationSecret: kafka-broker-tls  # NOTE: Optional
 ```

 The `security.kafka.ssl.client.brokerValidationSecret` field is optional.
-Leave it empty if your brokers use well known Certificate Authority such as Let’s Encrypt.
+Leave it empty if your brokers use well known Certificate Authority such as Let's Encrypt.
 {% endtab %}

 {% tab title="OAuth2.0" %}